edap/udk-2019-find-your-way-out/README.md

 - Adjust height of the hills using the mouse position.
 - How could you add a simple fog?
 - Find another texture for the mountains.
 - Set a gradient for the sky.
+Consult [the book of shaders](https://thebookofshaders.com/03/)